 Tania went on to complete a Doctorate of Clinical Psychology, during which time, she began working in the perinatal field.
 Since then she has specialised in this area, providing assistance with family planning, pregnancy, parenting and loss.

 Tania has worked at Mitcham Private Hospital Perinatal Mental Health Unit providing care for women with mental health conditions that develop or exacerbate during pregnancy or after birth.
 Tania has also been a Locum in the residential unit at the Mercy Health O’Connell Family Centre supporting new mothers experiencing difficulties with their newborns and toddlers.

 Tania completed her Honours Thesis on the effect of parental warmth, punishment and control on children’s global self-esteem.
 For her Doctoral Thesis she investigated the impact of guided meditation on children’s behaviour, mental health and wellbeing.
 Tania has also co-authored several research articles based on her work at the Royal Children’s Hospital and Murdoch Children’s Research Institute.

-Tania works in private practice in Bulleen, and specialises in perinatal psychology and infant mental health.
+Tania works in private practice focusing on the perinatal period and infant mental health.
 She supports clients with a wide range of presentations including antenatal and postnatal depression and anxiety, adjustment disorder, attachment difficulties, birth trauma, grief and loss, family of origin issues, and parenting challenges.
 She enjoys supporting clients through their journey and helping them make a smooth transition into family life.
 Tania also recognises the profound nature of perinatal loss, and assists clients through this difficult experience.

 Approach to Therapy